mxpiotrowski/explicit_figures/README.md

 This filter turns Divs with the class `figure` into Figure AST elements.

-Paragraphs following the image are treated as the caption.
+The filter assumes that the first element in the Div is an Image.
+Paragraphs following the Image are treated as the caption.
 For example:

 ``` markdown
 ::: figure